imanassypov/DNAC-TEMPLATES/LABS/LAB-A-PNP-PREP/README.md

 At this point, the environment should be set up to onboard devices within VLAN 5 using the network address ***192.168.5.0/24*** utilizing either ***option 43*** or ***DNS discovery ***.

 ### Step 4.2 - ***Reset EEM Script or PnP Service Reset***
 When testing, you will frequently need to start again on the switch to test the whole flow.
-To accomplish this, paste this small script into the 9300 target switch, which will create a file on flash which you may load into the running-configuration at any time to reset the device to factory settings:
+To accomplish this, paste this small script into the ***c9300-1*** target switch, which will create a file on flash which you may load into the running-configuration at any time to reset the device to factory settings:

 There are now two methods for this The first and simplest method is to make use of the `pnp service reset` command as advised by Matthew Bishop.
-This command was introduced in a recent Train of XE code.
+This command was introduced in a recent Train of IOS-XE code.

 Failing that we have an EEM script which you may use iterated below.